DamianTab/webCalculator/readme.txt

-# Deployment pipeline project
+# Deployment pipeline project - Damian Tabaczyński

 ## Asset composition and technologies

 - a vagrant VM specification (i.e. Vagrant file)
 - Ansible playbooks to provision the VM
-- GitLab as VCS and CI running into the VM
+- GitLab as VCS (git) and CI running into the VM
+- Nodejs, Angular 12 as frontend
-- Node, Maven, Oracle JDK11
+- Oracle JDK11, Maven and SpringBoot in backend

 ## Prerequisites

 ### Hardware
-1. Laptop/PC with at least 8 Gb memory (recommended 16 Gb, ideally 32 Gb)
+1. Laptop/PC with at least 8 Gb memory (recommended 16 Gb, ideally 32 Gb).
+I want to emphasise that 8GB is exactly minimum.
+Author of this project does not take responsibility for very long processing time due to this fact.

 ### Software
 1. Linux-like host operating system (e.g. OS Ubuntu 18.04+)